 The general process of an IRA rollover is simple.
 To go through the process, let’s use an example.
 Say you switched jobs.
 That means you can no longer contribute to your previous employer’s 401(k) plan.
 The first step is to decide where you want move the money.
 If you want to move the money into an IRA, you’ll need to open your own IRA.
 Another option is to transfer the money into a 401(k) plan with your new employer.
 The process is the same either way.

 Next the employer will draft a check for the rollover amount.
-If they can, they’ll send the check right to the financial institution where you have your IRA.
-That’s it!
+If it can, the employer will send the check right to the financial institution where you have your IRA.
 This direct rollover is also called a trustee-to-trustee transfer.
 The administrators of your 401(k) and your IRA are the two trustees in this case.

 Indirect IRA Rollovers

 Unfortunately, not every employer will give you the option to directly roll over your assets.
 That’s where an indirect rollover comes into play.
 With an indirect IRA rollover, the trustee of the original account (your employer in the example above) will send you a check through the mail for the amount of the rollover.
 Then you need to deposit the check into your IRA account.

 The key to an indirect rollover is to deposit the money within 60 days of receiving the check.
 If you do not deposit the check within 60 days, the IRS will treat it as an early distribution.
 That means you will have to pay income tax on the amount of the rollover and the 10% penalty for early distribution.
 The IRS will also charge a withholding penalty if you do an indirect transfer, which complicated things further.
 We’ll take a closer look at the withholding penalty in the next section.